scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

    Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)
    ```

-   Load that URL in your Web browser and you should see the the theme's documentation page, indicating that installation is successful.
+   Load that URL in your browser and you should see the the theme's documentation page, indicating that installation is successful.

 ## Develop your site

-Now you may proceed to develop your site, adding content, custom resources like CSS and images, etc.
+Now you may proceed to develop your site by adding content and custom resources like CSS or JavaScript.

-As you work, you may see a preview of your site at any time by using the same `make serve` command and viewing it in your browser.
+As you work, a live preview of your site is available via `make serve`.

 ### Customization